‘Booty Patrol’ driver caught by Florida deputies

 Deputies said the Silverado had green decals, including multiple that said “Booty Patrol” around the truck.

-DeSoto deputies announced Wednesday that they found the truck and the driver on Sunday, which was a day before the sheriff’s office made the Facebook post.
-They said they issued the driver a citation for violating Florida State Statute 316.2397, which pertains to certain lights prohibited.
+DeSoto deputies announced Wednesday that they found the truck and the driver on Sunday, a day before the sheriff’s office made the Facebook post.
+They said they issued the driver a citation for violating Florida State Statute 316.2397, which pertains to certain lights being prohibited.